 A Word From Constance

-I am a southern writer at heart, leaning heavily on the characters and folklore in and around rural South Georgia.
-Drawing from observations in my own social environment, I bring an authenticity to my work that is needed to write about the southern working class.
+My fiction novel The Colour of Redd is largely drawn from . . . guess who?
+Even in make-believe, my mother manages to waltz in and take center stage–such is a character that is worth writing about.
+I am a southern writer at heart.
+My fiction work leans heavily on the characters and folklore in and around rural South Georgia.
+Drawing from observations in my own social environment, I bring authenticity to my work that is needed to write about the southern working class.